 Total Cost Per Dish Ć· Total Sales Per Dish = Ideal Food Cost Percentage

 And again, this can be done looking at a weekly, monthly, etc. time period.
-You can calculate the COGS for a menu item using the same formula we used before, but swapping in inventor information specific to the menu item.
+You can calculate the COGS for a menu item using the same formula we used before but swapping in inventory information specific to the menu item.

 Here are a couple of ways you can take action to optimize your food cost percentage: